logicalclocks/logicalclocks.github.io/docs/user_guides/fs/provenance/provenance.md

     ```python
     lineage = transaction_fg.get_generated_feature_views()

     # List all accessible downstream feature views
     lineage.accessible

     # List all the inaccessible downstream feature views
     lineage.inaccessible
     ```

-You can also traverse the provenance graph downstream to retrieve the models which use training datasets of this feature view as its parents.
-=== "Python"

-    ```python
-    models = fraud_fv.get_models_provenance()

-    # List all accessible models
-    lineage.accessible

-    # List all the inaccessible models
-    lineage.inaccessible
-    ```

-You can also retrieve only the models generated from specific training dataset versions:
-=== "Python"

-    ```python
-    models = fraud_fv.get_models_provenance(training_dataset_version: 1)
-    ```
+Users can call the [get_models_provenance](https://docs.hopsworks.ai/feature-store-api/{{{ hopsworks_version }}}/generated/api/feature_view_api/#get_models_provenance) method which will return a [Link](#provenance-links) object.

-You can also retrive directly the accessible model objects, without the need to extract them from the provenance links object:
+You can also retrive directly the accessible models, without the need to extract them from the provenance links object:
 === "Python"

     ```python